 \subsection{Bending of light}

-As an application of the preceding section, specifically of the polar equation (\ref{polar1}) for the orbit of the first kind covered by the light, it is possible to study how this is deflected due to presence of the black hole, which, for the sake of simplicity, is placed at the origin of a system of coordinate $O$.
-Therefore, in order to obtain a full description, we employ the exact method outlined by Villanueva \& Olivares \cite{vo13} instead of the Rindler--Ishak method performed in other works \cite{RI07,RI10,IRD10,FGG07,Bhattacharya:2009rv}.
+As an application of the preceding section, specifically of the polar equation (\ref{polar1}) for the photon orbit of the first kind, it is possible to study how this is deflected due to presence of the non-compact black hole, whose singularity, for the sake of simplicity, is placed at the origin of a coordinate system $O$.
+Therefore, in order to obtain a full description, we employ the exact method outlined by Villanueva \& Olivares \cite{vo13} instead of the Rindler--Ishak method performed in other works \cite{Bha09,RI07,RI10,IRD10,FGG07}.

-Suppose that in $t=t_0$ photons are emitted with impact parameter $b_{c} <b <\infty$ by a source placed at the position given by $(r_i, \theta_i)=(r_{\bigstar}, \theta_{\bigstar})$ with respect to $O$.
-Therefore, photons traveling in the exterior spacetime of a hyperbolic topological black hole are deflected in such way they reach the turning point $r_d$ given by Eq. (\ref{distapelio}), and then are received by an observer placed at an other position on the manifold $(r_{\bigoplus}, -\theta_{\bigoplus})$ (see left-top panel of Fig. \ref{f4}).
+Suppose that in $t=t_0$ photons are emitted with impact parameter $b_{c} <b <\infty$ by a source placed at $(r_i, \theta_i)=(r_{\bigstar}, \theta_{\bigstar})$ with respect to $O$.
+Therefore, photons travelling in the exterior spacetime of the non-compact hyperbolic topological black hole are deflected in such way they reach the turning point $r_d$ given by Eq. (\ref{distapelio}), and then are received by an observer placed at the position $(r_{\bigoplus}, -\theta_{\bigoplus})$ on the manifold (see left-top panel of Fig. \ref{f4}).
 Based on the same plot, it is not difficult to prove that therefore, by combining Eq. (\ref{polar1}) with Eq. (\ref{defangdefl}), the deflection angle becomes

-where $\wp^{-1}$ is the inverse $\wp$-Weierstra{\ss} function \cite{byrd,hancock,Armitage,Mey0l,tablas}.
-In botom left panel of Fig. \ref{f4}, the deflection angle as a function of $b^{-2}$ is plotted, and it shows that there is a special value at which the deflection angle vanishes.
+where $\wp^{-1}$ is the inverse $\wp$-Weierstra{\ss} function \cite{byrd,hancock,Armitage,tablas}.
+In the bottom left panel of Fig. \ref{f4}, the deflection angle as a function of $b^{-2}$ is plotted, and it shows that there is a special value at which the deflection angle vanishes.
 This means that the scattering of photons by a hyperbolic topological black hole can be attractive or repulsive (with respect to the black hole), depending on the influence of the event horizon or the cosmological horizon (see top and bottom right panel of Fig. \ref{f4}).